dapr/quickstarts/tutorials/workflow/python/workflow-management/README.md

 - Scheduling a workflow instance
 - Getting a workflow instance state
 - Suspending a workflow instance
-- Resuming the workflow instance
+- Resuming a workflow instance
 - Terminating the workflow instance
 - Purging the workflow instance